By Brian Robinson.

 Walk along the gorge now and as you round a bend you notice an entrance to a cave.
 Go into the entrance and follow the path which slopes gently downward.

 The cave is not dark but lit with natural lighting coming in through cracks and holes from above.
 It’s cooler than outside but it’s pleasant enough and you feel relaxed there.
 At the end of the cave you see a small room with a shaft of bright sunlight coming in from above.
 Go into the room and around the corner you’ll find a large stone which makes a perfect seat.

 As you look down from where you’re seated you’ll notice some flat rounded stones scattered in front of you.
 And there is some pieces of chalk that must have been left by previous visitors.
 Pick up one of these stones and write the name of something that is important to you.
 This can be a person, a thing, a place or an activity.
 It can be anything.
 Then repeat this with the other stones making sure you write on several.
 Take your time.
 There is no hurry with this.

 When you’ve finished place the stones in some sort of order that signifies their importance.
 For example, the most important one can be placed closest to you and the least important the farthest away.
 Go on feelings not logic.
-And you can place the stones in whatever position or sequence that makes most sense to you.
+Place the stones in whatever position or sequence that makes most sense.

 Move them around as much as you wish.
 And you can even link some of the stones together by drawing a chalk line between them.
 Try and listen to the stones and instinctively follow what they are telling you.
 When you are completely happy with the way you have positioned them, slowly awaken and immediately draw your layout with pen and paper.